davidk003/Terraria-Biome-Dataset-Collector/README.md

 - `/dataset clean confirm` - Confirm and execute cleanup.
 - `/dataset zip` - Export dataset to timestamped zip.
 - `/dataset merge <path>` - Merge from a zip (or external `captures.csv`) with UUID dedup.
+- `/dataset sync` - Remove CSV rows whose image files no longer exist; also report orphan images that are missing CSV rows.
 - `/dataset ui` - Toggle the floating panel.

 If your merge path has spaces, wrap it in quotes.